This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Avoid straining: Activities and movements that cause you to strain can cause a drop in your BP.
 Activities to avoid include lifting, coughing, and other movements that increase the feeling of pressure in your chest.

 - Avoid the heat: This can cause a decrease in your BP.
 Stay inside during very hot days, or limit the amount of time you are outside.
 Do not take hot baths.

-- Drink liquids as directed: Ask your caregiver how much liquid to drink each day and which liquids are best for you.
+- Drink liquids as directed: Ask your healthcare provider how much liquid to drink each day and which liquids are best for you.
 Drink 500 milliliters (½ liter) of liquid quickly in the morning or before meals to help increase your BP.
-Your caregiver may tell you to drink 2 cups of coffee with, or after, breakfast and lunch.
+Your healthcare provider may tell you to drink 2 cups of coffee with, or after, breakfast and lunch.
 The caffeine in the coffee can help prevent a drop in your BP.
-Your caregiver may also give you caffeine pills.
+Your healthcare provider may also give you caffeine pills.